 What are the top 3 drivers of the brand for the month or year?
 You want to highlight the accounts, skus or regions that are showing the most growth, explain why and tell what you’re going to do to keep these going.

 What are the 3 inhibitors and what are you doing about it?
 These are things that are holding back the brand.
 While the sales numbers are on the chart, start to explain the top line of what’s happening.
 Connect with the Account lead, ensuring they buy into the statement you’re about to put.
-This gives you a chance to stay connected to what’s happening on each account.
+This allows you to stay connected to what’s happening on each account.

 If your account people aren’t great at getting back to you, saying “I’m about to write a monthly report for the President and I want to know what’s going on at your account”.
 They’ll get back to you.
 Also, you need answers in the monthly report to show that you are trying to get as much out of the brand as you can.
 Both short and long-term.